-While many laptops have a resolution of 1366x768, Full HD, Quad HD and even 4K laptops are available.
-A touchscreen will add to the cost and generally isn't needed on a laptop.
-Also look out for a matte, non-reflective screen.
+While some cheap laptops have a resolution of 1366x768, there are Full HD, Quad HD and even 4K laptops available.
+A touchscreen will add to the cost and generally isn't needed on a laptop, but it is an extra convenience.
+Also look out for a matt, non-reflective screen.

 How much laptop storage do you need?